 Swing trading is one of the most popular types of active trading.
 It requires fewer time commitments than day trading, but it can still maximize short-term profits.
-There are many swing trading strategies that investors use to take profits like investing in the stock market before Christmas.
+There are many swing trading strategies that investors and shareholders use to take profits like investing in the stock market before Christmas.
 Today, we will look at swing trading in more detail, particularly focusing on the main five swing trading strategies.
 Let’s begin.

 What is a Swing Trader?